Course Number | Time | Location | Office Hours |

 Pre-requisites: Introduction to Psychological Science.

-This course fulfills the psychology major’s Cluster A requirement.
+This course fulfills the psychology major’s Cluster A requirement and is a “core” course.

 Overview